 If you can't listen to these stories, listen to three other spoken texts.
-This could be an audio book, a speech on tv, a family member speaking on the telephone (with their permission!), an advertisement, or an appropriate news report.
+This could be an audio book, a speech on TV a family member speaking on the telephone (with their permission!), an advertisement, or an appropriate news report.

 Think about who is listening to these news stories.
 Who is the audience?
 Is it adults, high school students, primary school students or pre-schoolers?
 What language does the speaker use to help you know this?
+Why would audience members listen to this spoken text or story?

-Complete the table below in your workbook
+Complete the table below in your workbook complete the tuble WOINDOON

 Story/ Spoken Text Торіс Who is the audience?
-How do you know? e.g. sports report on the news Football game on the weekend Adults, high school students The words used were hard for primary students to understand
+How do you know?
+Why are they listening to this text? e.g. sports report on the news Football game on the weekend Adults, high school students, fans of football Some of the words used might be hard for primary students to understand To learn information about the latest football game